Terminal management via RS232 and API

 create SSH keys;

-Configuration and management of the connected tablet;
+configuration and management of a connected tablet;

 and much more.

-# API Help
+# API Support

-The REST API documentation is embedded in the TrueConf Group terminal.
-To access it, navigate to https://{IP}/api/v1/doc, where {IP} is the terminal's IP address, for example, 10.110.2.220/api/v1/doc.
+The REST API documentation is integrated into the TrueConf Group terminal.
+To access it, go to https://{IP}/api/v1/doc, where {IP} is the terminal's IP address, for example, 10.110.2.220/api/v1/doc.
 The documentation is also available at https://developers.trueconf.ru/group/api/.

 If you have any questions about the product or API, you can ask them in our Telegram community.